datahub-project/datahub/docs/api/tutorials/forms.md

   entities: # Either pass a list of urns or a group of filters.
 This example shows a list of urns
     urns:
       - urn:li:dataset:(urn:li:dataPlatform:hdfs,SampleHdfsDataset,PROD)
+  # optionally assign the form to a specific set of users and/or groups
+  # when omitted, form will be assigned to Asset owners
+  actors:
+    users:
+      - urn:li:corpuser:jane@email.com  # note: these should be urns
+      - urn:li:corpuser:john@email.com
+    groups:
+      - urn:li:corpGroup:team@email.com  # note: these should be urns
 ```

 :::note